crystal-lang/distribution-scripts/processes/crystal-release.md

    1. Create PR

 ### Release announcements
-1. [ ] Update crystal-website
-   1. Post a release notes in the website
+1. [ ] Publish release notes on the website
-   1. Update information of `latest_release` in https://github.com/crystal-lang/crystal-website/blob/master/_config.yml
-   1. Update link to blog in https://github.com/crystal-lang/crystal-website/blob/5905e5644fcb4863976d0ca69856edbd74091370/index.html#L26
 2. [ ] Post announcement in https://forum.crystal-lang.org/c/news/official
 3. [ ] Tweet about the release
 4. [ ] Post in Reddit